 How to buy income protection insurance

 Check if you already have income protection insurance through super.
-Most super funds offer default income protection insurance that's cheaper than buying it directly.
+Most super funds offer default income protection insurance that's cheaper than buying it directly from an insurer.
 You can increase your level of cover through your super fund if you need to.

 You can also buy income protection insurance from:

 - a financial adviser

 Premiums you pay for income protection insurance held outside of super are generally tax deductible.
 Policies outside of super usually allow a higher amount of cover and have more features and benefits available.

 You need to tell your insurer anything that could affect their decision to provide you with insurance.
 You need to give them this information when you apply, renew or change your insurance.

 - lifestyle (for example, if you're a smoker)

 - hobbies or activities that are high risk (for example, skydiving)

 The information you provide will help the insurer to decide: